manaakiwhenua/PAN-NZ-data-catalogue-and-guidelines/guidelines.md

 <br>

-# Why Follow These Standards?
+# Why Follow These Guidelines?
 ---
 Aotearoa New Zealand has a rich and diverse network of protected areas, from national parks and reserves to QEII covenants and local council-protected sites.
 However, the ability to